unmaya/Girder/README.md

 **Some familiar options:** Wrap multi-column rows with the ```.row``` class.
 Nest rows and mix grid units to achieve your desired results.
 You can remove gutters, push units, add media queries or use any number of plugins for Sass.
 [Check the example](http://comfypixel.com/Girder/), inspect, poke and download the source to see exactly how it works.

 ## Optional
-Girder is made with responsive design in mind and can easily adapt to a mobile-first approach using the Breakpoint plugin for Compass.
+Girder is tiny but it can scale based on the project's needs.
+It includes support for more complex media queries using the Breakpoint() compass plugin.
 Just make sure you [install the gem](http://rubygems.org/gems/breakpoint) and include the module by un-commenting these lines in the settings:

 ````SCSS
 @import "breakpoint";